bregman-arie/devops-exercises/README.md

 <details>
 <summary>How do you run a container?</summary><br><b>
+docker run
 </b></details>

 <details>
 <summary>What `docker commit` does?.
 When will you use it?</summary><br><b>
+Create a new image from a container’s changes
 </b></details>

 <details>